 In the case where several instruments are selected, the global parameters of each of these instruments can be edited.

-The table allows the viewing and editing of the overall configuration of an instrument.
+The table allows a global view and the editing of an instrument configuration.
 A change of a parameter in the "global" division applies to all divisions, except for divisions whose same parameter is already specified.

 The editable parameters are: